tctrautman/netlify-faunadb-todo/README.md

 ## Netlify + FaunaDB

 This is an implementation of the [Netlify + FaunaDB tutorial](https://github.com/netlify/netlify-faunadb-example).
-It was a useful way to see how one could build a stateful Gatsby.js / React app, using Netlify to host and orchestrate AWS Lambda functions, and using FaunaDB as the database for a serverless application.
+It was an interesting way to see how one could build a persistent stateful React app using Netlify to host and run backend functions via AWS Lambda, and using FaunaDB as a database.